 From Around the Caribbean: Five Easter Traditions We Still Practice

-Several images come to mind when we think of Easter, colourful eggs, chocolate, bunnies and baby chicks.
-But this hasn’t always been the case in the Caribbean.
-Easter has always been a special time for us, a time of great reverence throughout the region.
+Several images come to mind when we think of Easter; colourful eggs, chocolate, bunnies, baby chicks and treasure hunts.
+Yet, in the Caribbean, these haven’t always been our point of reference.
+Other cultures have merged with our traditional practices but one thing remains the same, it is a special time for us.
+It continues to be a time of great reverence throughout the Caribbean.

 With Christianity being one of the predominant faiths in the region, many welcome the time of reflection it affords.
 It represents a time of supreme grace being extended to humanity.
 With much piety and reverence, our parents and theirs welcomed Easter as a reminder of this remarkable gift.